1.

 ➢ Sustainable Household Debt Solution Approach and Potential Impacts

-KTC believes that the debt relief measures outlined above will not have a significant impact on the overall performance of the Group.
+The Company has assessed that the aforementioned debt relief programs will not have a material impact on the Group’s overall performance.